twse/random-stuff/Third-Party Notices.md

 The authors are only liable within the compass of german law's provisions.

 In case of errors or damage (including without limitation damages for loss of business profits, business interruption, loss of business information and equals) which do not base on missing program components, every kind of claim for damages is impossible.
-(Exept damages which occured because of the intention or gross negligement of the authors.
+(Except damages which occured because of the intention or gross negligement of the authors.
 If this should take place the end user has claim on program replacement or refund of license fee.)

 An end user's claim on improvement or an error-free program does not exist.